 Given the plethora of results (\S\ref{ss:criteria}, \cite{MR2178661} and elsewhere) which guarantee $G$-hereditary behaviour, it is natural to ask how often such behaviour fails.
 Ongoing work of the first and third authors seeks more precise results in this vein.
-For instance, it is very uncommon for a subgroup $H$ in a reductive pair $(G,H)$ (cf.~p.~\pageref{par:reductive-pair}) to be non-$G$-dh, in fact based on empirical evidence we speculate: \begin{conjecture} Let $(G,H)$ be a reductive pair of algebraic groups in characteristic $p$.
+For instance, it is very uncommon for a subgroup $H$ in a reductive pair $(G,H)$ (cf.~p.~\pageref{par:reductive-pair}) to be non-$G$-dh, in fact based on empirical evidence the first and third authors speculate: \begin{conjecture} Let $(G,H)$ be a reductive pair of algebraic groups in characteristic $p$.
 If $H$ is non-$G$-dh then $p=2$. \end{conjecture}